ericoporto/ags-manual-wiki/GUI.md

     GUI.Centre()

-Centres the specified GUI in the middle of the screen.
-Useful if you've been moving it around with SetPosition and just want to return it to the centre.
+Centers the specified GUI in the middle of the screen.
+Useful if you've been moving it around with SetPosition and just want to return it to the center.

 Example:

     gControlpanel.Centre();

-will centre the CONTROLPANEL GUI in the middle of the screen.
+will center the CONTROLPANEL GUI in the middle of the screen.

 *See Also:* [GUI.SetPosition](GUI#guisetposition)